IlanKro/DressMeTest/README.md

 -   In the context of a closet it makes no sense to take out elements of the selection but that's what was requested.

 -   The API works on the home page, seemed the most logical, it refreshes every time the user goes to the main page, it's probably not ideal.

+# Acknowledgments

+-   Icons are from FreePik
+-   Made with Vite

 # Known bugs